 Catalog of Fishes - version of 01 December 2016 (Continuously updated since the early 1980s.)

 Richard van der Laan is now a co-author of the Catalog of Fishes.
 This becomes Eschmeyer, W. N., R. Fricke, and R. van der Laan.

-Other projects include Fricke (early references, new references, and corrections) and van der Laan (data entry and Bleeker literature).
+Other projects include Fricke (early references, new references, and corrections).

 Bill Eschmeyer, Florida Museum of Natural History, 1659 Museum Road, Gainesville, FL 32611 USA and California Academy of Sciences. email@example.com

 Van der Laan, R., W. N. Eschmeyer & R. Fricke (2014) (11 Nov.), Family-group names of Recent fishes.
 Zootaxa Monograph 3882 (1), 1-230.
 DOI 10.11646/zootaxa.3882.1.1

 See Family Group Names for future updates by R. van der Laan.

 By default, search results will not include item 3 names -- unavailable names that detract from the main list of available names.
 These are mostly names mentioned in synonymy, names in lists, etc. They are still in the database, so if you want to see them, check the box labeled Include unavailable names before searching.